juliangruber/ci-watch/README.md

 # ci-watch

-Stream live CI results to your terminal!
+Stream live CI results from multiple environments to your terminal!
 Exits with the proper exit code too!

+Currently supports Travis and AppVeyor, so it covers macOS, Linux and Windows.

 ![screenshot](screenshot.png)